The Silver Chair: Plot summary

 The Green Lady returns and tries to bewitch them all into forgetting who they are, but the barefoot Puddleglum stamps out the enchantress's magical fire and breaks her spell.
 The enraged Lady transforms herself into a green serpent, and Rilian kills her with the help of Eustace and Puddleglum, realizing that the Green Lady was herself the serpent who killed his mother.
 Rilian leads the travellers to escape from Underland.
 The gnomes, who had also been magically enslaved by the Lady, are now freed by her death and joyfully return to their home even deeper in the earth: a land called Bism.
 One of them shows Rilian's party a route to the surface, and Rilian returns to Cair Paravel as King Caspian is returning home.
-Caspian is reunited with his long-lost son but dies just afterwards.
+Caspian is reunited with his long-lost son but dies just after giving his blessing.
 Rilian is then declared King of Narnia amid the weeping crowd.

 Aslan appears and congratulates Eustace and Jill on achieving their goal, then returns them to the stream in his country where Jill first met him.
 The body of King Caspian appears in the stream, and Aslan instructs Eustace to drive a thorn into the lion's paw.
 Eustace obeys, and Aslan's blood flows over the dead King, who is revived and returned to youth.
 Aslan promises Eustace and Jill that, while they have to return to their own world for a while, they will one day return to Aslan's Country to stay.
 He then allows Caspian to accompany Eustace and Jill back to their own world for a brief time, where they drive off the bullies before Caspian returns to Aslan's Country.
 Experiment House becomes a well-managed school, and Eustace and Jill remain good friends.

 Back in Narnia, Rilian buries his father and mourns him.
 The kingdom goes on to have many happy years, but Puddleglum "often pointed out that bright mornings brought on wet afternoons and that you couldn't expect good times to last."